djay/covidthailand/README.md

 - Grouped from original data which has over 70 risk categories.
 Clusters have been [grouped into either Work (Factories), Entertainment (bars/gambling etc) or Community (markets) related](https://github.com/djay/covidthailand/wiki/risk_groups.csv).
+- Note: SS Cluster is classified as "Work", but some other market clusters are classified as "Community".
+This is because there isn't enough data to seperate out SS cluster cases between those from factories and those from the market.
+This could change later.
 - Risk is most likely determined as part of the PUI criteria process?
 - [Cases by Risk: Full Year](https://github.com/djay/covidthailand/wiki/cases_causes_all.png)
 - Source: [API: Daily reports of COVID-19 infections](https://data.go.th/dataset/covid-19-daily)